robertpkoenig/robertpkoenig.github.io/mathcanoe/planning/notes.md

 # Next Steps

-- sandy river banks that have curves
+- make the arrow directions come up in a seperate popup
-- texture in the water
+- make the "press space" animated with CSS
-- grass texture
-- bushes
-- trees
 - new colors
 - adjustments:
     - size of canoe